 If you fancy a rest but the kids are determined to burn off more energy, there’s a playtime bliss on the island in the form of the island’s playground, complete with swings and an obstacle course.
 It's a 10-minute walk from the pier and boasts stunning views of the Atlantic vistas.
 Let the kids roam free, while you sit back and relax.. sound like a plan?

 5. Have a Bite to Eat

-A trip to Inis Mór wouldn't be complete without experiencing the warm, lively atmosphere of Joe Watty's: a cosy haven for families looking to recharge on tasty, traditional fare, after a busy day on the island.
+A trip to Inis Mór wouldn't be complete without experiencing the lively outdoor pub atmosphere on the island.
+The Bar and Joe Watty's are ideal spots for families looking to recharge on tasty, traditional fare, after a busy day on the island.
 Dig into a delicious plate of seafood or an Irish stew and recall the events of the day.
 Children can enjoy a number of options from the kids menu.

 Prepare for a warm welcome on board our ferries.
 Families looking for an unforgettable day out will find it on the islands.